jataware/PROBFLO/README.md

 - pandas

 ## Usage
-0. Download a copy of the Mara case study netica model from the supplimental material, and copy to [PROBFLO/mara/hess/O'Brien et al Mara Netica BN.neta]()
+0. Download a copy of the Mara case study netica model from the supplimental material, and grab a copy of the mara netica file `O'Brien et al Mara Netica BN.neta`.
+For convenience, rename to `Mara.neta`
 1. Set input variable beliefs with [input.json](input.json)
     - Variables may be set to either `'Zero'`, `'Low'`, `'Med'`, `'High'`, or `null`
     - `null` leaves the variable in its default state, representing a distribution over the probability of `'Zero'`, `'Low'`, `'Med'`, and `'High'`.
 For example, setting all variables to `null` runs the default configuration of the model without any interventions.
     - setting `'Zero'`, `'Low'`, `'Med'`, or `'High'` clamps the distribution to 100% for that field, and zero for all others
-2. Run the program
+2. Run the program, specifying the path to the Netica file
     ```
-    $ python mara_demo.py
+    $ python mara_demo.py path/to/Mara.neta
     ```
 3. Results are stored in Mara.csv